Summary

 In western societies, death has increasingly become medicalised and crucial knowledge and skills at a community level have steadily declined.
 Compassionate Communities supports the idea of spreading a concept known as death literacy – which is practical know-how about what to do and where to find support in a palliative or end of life care context.

-The project seeks to evaluate a method to mobilise community assets, harness and connect inherent skills and resources that already exist at a neighbourhood level, to improve experiences for people experiencing life-limiting illness, loss, or grief.
+The project evaluated a method to mobilise community assets, harness and connect inherent skills and resources that already exist at a neighbourhood level, to improve experiences for people experiencing life-limiting illness, loss, or grief.

 Project aims